 - Records documenting the foam application used in the baseline and project. - For all foam applications, other than projects which will use the Default BA, records documenting the Baseline BA used in the project showing a minimum of 2 years of usage prior to the Project Activity. - Records documenting the amount of the Eligible BA consumed in the Project Activity.
-Acceptable documentation may include any of the following, but are not limited to: - Weight records (in pounds) of Eligible BA material used14; - ♦ Flow meter records of Eligible BA material used; - Number of products produced using the Eligible BA and the quantity (in pounds) of material in each unit manufactured; - Records documenting the calibration of any weigh scales, flow meters, or similar measurement devices used to document the amount of Eligible BA consumed in the Project Activity. - Records used in support of the BA ratio for the project including all calculations to derive the BA ratio. - Equipment log for all equipment used in the project. - Identification and log of any equipment modified, replaced, or decommissioned as a result of the Project Activity and any equipment moved for use outside of the project boundaries (leakage). - For project proponents applying a Default BA: financial, market and/or technical analyses to justify the use of the Default BA.
+Acceptable documentation may include any of the following, but is not limited to: - Weight records (in pounds) of Eligible BA material used^{15,16}; - ♦ Flow meter records of Eligible BA material used; - Number of products produced using the Eligible BA and the quantity (in pounds) of material in each unit manufactured; - Records documenting the calibration of any weigh scales, flow meters, or similar measurement devices used to document the amount of Eligible BA consumed in the Project Activity. - Calibration must be conducted on intervals recommended by the manufacturer and documentation of calibration events shall be recorded and maintained. - Records used in support of the BA ratio for the project including all calculations to derive the BA ratio. - Equipment log for all equipment used in the project.